 Soft corals on white sand, Three Trees, December 2022 © [email protected]

-Further along and down deeper around 28 metres is another clump of rocks which seems to be a magnet for marine life – one time we were there a huge school of barracuda sailed in over the rocks, while on another occasion we were caught in the middle of a fusilier blizzard, with thousands of them rushing past us.
+One time we were there a huge school of barracuda sailed in over the rocks, while on another occasion we were caught in the middle of a fusilier blizzard, with thousands of them rushing past us.
+But you don’t always need to be deep to find the fish – in December 2024, we saw a spectacular barracuda tornado at Three Trees right at around 12 metres.
+See the separate Barracuda Tornado page for more photos and details.

 Running fusiliers, Three Trees, February 2024 © [email protected]